tvsnarayana/tech-interview-handbook/non-technical/behavioural.md

 ## Facebook

 - Why do you want to work at Facebook?
+What kind of impact would you like to have here?
 - Why do you want to work on a front end position?
 - Tell me about a problem you had and how you solved it?
 - How do you tackle challenges?
-Name a difficult challenge you faced while working on a project.
+Name a difficult challenge you faced while working on a project, how you overcame it, and what you learned.
 - Tell me about a conflict you had at work and how you dealt with it?
 - Are you a designer or developer?
 You can't possibly be both.
 It's incomprehensible.
 - What are you excited about?
 – Imagine it is your first day here at Facebook.
 What do you want to work on?
 What features would you improve on?
 – Why are you interested in Facebook?
-Know about our technical environment, projects, challenges, etc. and what would you passionate about working on!
+Know about our technical environment, projects, challenges, etc. and what would you passionate about working on?
 – What are the most interesting projects you have worked on and how might they be relevant to the Facebook environment?
 – What are some of the biggest professional challenges you have faced, and how did you overcome them?
 - Tell me about a time in which you had a conflict and needed to influence somebody else.
 - Tell me about a time you had a disagreement with your manager.
+- What have you been working on in the past few years?
+- Talk about a project you are most passionate about, or one where you did your best work.

 ## Hired